 - Specialty items: Medical supplies, baby supplies, pet supplies

 - Listen to the radio or watch TV for information.

-- Be sure to remain indoors, stay away from windows, glass doors, and find a safe room (typically interior room with no windows.
+- Be sure to remain indoors, stay away from windows glass doors, and find a safe room (typically an interior room with no windows.

 WHEN THE STORM PASSES

-- Listen to the radio or watch TV to ensure confirmation that the storm has in fact passed.
+- Listen to the radio or watch TV to confirm that the storm has passed.

 - Be careful of debris, standing water, downed power lines, and other hazards.